 High fructose corn syrup (HFCS) is all the rage these days.
 Actually, its more likely to cause opinionated rage, at least on the Internet.
-In the summer of 2006 I was going to discuss this topic but got distracted by all the boozy goodness.
+In the summer of 2006, I was going to discuss this topic but got distracted by all the boozy goodness.
 Then Scott, at Scott’s Rum Pages, brought up the point about HFCS in the Rum and Coke post.
 This reminded me that I was going to write something about this to clear up some misinformation.
-For cocktail creators, the key things is flavour and does HFCS mess with that.
+For cocktail creators, the key things are flavour and does HFCS mess with that.
 For the imbibers, I’ll look at the perceived health issues that pop up every now and then.
 Hopefully, I can help demystify some of this.

 The amount of misinformation on this one topic amazes me, from at least chemistry standpoint.
 For some reason, HFCS seems to be the whipping boy of the bulging obesity epidemic.
 High fructose corn syrup has been blamed for everything, including diabetes, obesity, heart problems, attention deficit disorder and a whole bunch of other things.
 Finally, it is often gets blamed for ruining the flavour of Coca-Cola and other soft drink and products that switched from cane sugar.
 So could a simple sweetener really be all that bad?

-First let’s look at why HFCS has become the primary sweetener in the US.
+First, let’s look at why HFCS has become the primary sweetener in the US.

 The HFCS is mostly a problem in the United States since most other countries still import most of their sugar (cane based).
 The reason for this is best summed up by Sam (slkinsey) on eGullet: